AntonSidarau/diy/README.md

 ### Sample app

 In general I don't insist in specific way to store and manage your components, so you can use what you've used before.
-My implementation is in `com.example.myapplication.di` and `com.example.myapplication.lifecycle` packages.
-Solution isn't perfect and originally was intended to use in kmp projects, but for not it isn't :)
+Af for my implementation - you can found it in `com.example.myapplication.di` and `com.example.myapplication.lifecycle` packages.
+Solution isn't perfect and originally was intended to use in kmp projects, but for now it isn't :)

 Important: I'm using `ComponentContainer` in a way, that this container can have only one component.